checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 ## What is a Browser check?

-A Browser check is a Node.js script that controls a Chrome browser to mimic user behavior.
+A Browser check is a Node.js script that controls a headless Chromium browser to mimic user behavior.
 Load a web page, click a link, fill a form input – do everything your visitors might do and check if these interactions lead to the correct results.

 Your critical interactions might be:

-- That the shopping cart is visible.
-- That users can add products to the shopping cart.
 - That users can log into my app.
+- That users can add products to a shopping cart.
+- That users can edit their account details.

-Use Browser checks to guarantee that your site works as expected.
+The combination of automated interactions and assertions leads to confidence that your site works as expected.

 Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** and **[Puppeteer](https://github.com/GoogleChrome/puppeteer)**
 frameworks to power your Browser checks.
 Use these frameworks to control the interactions you want to happen on a web page.

 {{< info >}}
 While Playwright and Puppeteer share many similarities, they have evolved at different speeds over the last two years.
 Playwright's rapid release cycle and new  features such as [auto-waiting](https://playwright.dev/docs/actionability) and [the built-in inspector](https://playwright.dev/docs/debug#playwright-inspector) made it gain momentum in the developer community.

+__We recommend using Playwright if you are just starting out or [migrating from Puppeteer to Playwright using `puppeteer-to-playwright`](https://github.com/checkly/puppeteer-to-playwright).__
 {{< /info >}}

 The following code is a valid Browser check.